Work for us

 The successful applicant will receive a tailored induction plan to support them at the start of this role.
 If you are interested in this opportunity and would like a copy of the Job Description and Application Form, please email: hr@cabtendring.org.uk

-Hours: 18 hours per week (Thursdays, Fridays, and Saturdays) (Days and hours to be agreed with the Manager and subject to change to meet business needs)
+Hours: 24 hours per week (Monday to Thursday) (Days and hours to be agreed with the Manager and subject to change to meet business needs)

 Employer’s Pension Contribution: 3%